vishnuvk0/INTERVIEW-Patient-Data-API/README.md

 ### Endpoint #1

-Input: A string indicating a specific date in the format YYYY-MM-DD
+Input: A string indicating a specific date in the format YYYYMMDD

 **Goal: Will be used to populate a front end UI that lists all appointments for a given day**